Black Hills Advanced Synfuels, LLC

 EcoTech Fuels’ engineering and EPC partners have field-proven track records for transforming waste materials, including woody biomass into superior synthetic fuels.

-Our first project, sponsored by the Black Hills National Forest of South Dakota, will convert Pine Beetle-killed trees and forest treatment slash to advanced synthetic fuels under a long-term Forest Stewardship contract.
+Our first project, sponsored by the Black Hills National Forest, will convert Pine Beetle-killed trees and forest treatment slash to advanced synthetic fuels under a long-term Forest Stewardship contract.